Estimated reading time: 6 minutes

 It’s best to check the weather before heading out to Scenic World Blue Mountains as fog might obscure some of the scenery.
 If you travelling from Sydney it’s about a two-hour car ride, west of the city.
 You could use public transit to get there.

 Recent upgrades to Skyway (or ‘Blue Mountains Cable Car’)

 With about a 3 million dollar upgrade, the revamp of the Blue Mountains cable car does deserve some credit.
 Doppelmayr Garaventa, a world-class ropeway engineering company, carried out the renovations in 2018.

-The newer cabins 30% more space for the guests to move around it.
+The newer cabins have 30% more space for the guests to move around it.
 The total number of people the new cabins can accommodate is 84 people.
 They also allow for better boarding and disembarking to lessen queues, especially during peak times.
-They have also included free Wi-Fi after hearing feed-back from foreign visitors.
+They have also included free Wi-Fi after hearing feedback from foreign visitors.

-With that, hopefully, you have a better understanding of this very special experience you can enjoy by visiting Scenic World Blue Mountains and the Blue Mountains Cable Car ride.
+With that, hopefully, you have a better understanding of this very special experience you can enjoy by visiting the Scenic World Blue Mountains and the Blue Mountains Cable Car ride.
 Experience the world heritage site alongside nature, but never far from the comforts of civilization.

 Blue Mountains is everyone’s bucket list of day trips from Sydney.
 If you are interested to book a Blue Mountains day trip from Sydney, you can contact Blue Mountains Tours by emailing firstname.lastname@example.org or call us on (+61) 0498597873